Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Experiments

 \textbf{Auxiliary trajectory network:} We use a set of 3-layer neural networks with $\tanh$ activation function to parameterize the auxiliary trajectories.
-As described in \cref{sec:trajectory_net}, we parameterize $\{\psi_{\phi}^{(i)}\}_{i=1}^N$ in the form of~\eqref{eq:traj_net} and then obtained the trajectories $\{\rho_{\phi}^{(i)}\}_{i=1}^N$ to sample states and actions from.
-We use the $7$-dimensional goal position and orientation (in quaternions) for the external features, i.e., $c^{(i)}$ in~\eqref{eq:traj_net}.
-For each neural network, we use 256 and 128 hidden units for the first and second hidden layer, respectively.
+The details of our auxiliary trajectory parameterization is included in~\cref{sec:experiment_details}.
+For Task 1, we use the $7$-dimensional goal position and orientation (in quaternions) as the external features, and for Task 2, we add the 4-dimensional cylinder orientation as external features in addition to the 7-dimensional goal position and orientation.